About Us

 Founder & Managing Attorney

-Daniel received his law degree from Vanderbilt University Law School, where he earned the school’s prestigious Law & Business Certificate and produced research that was incorporated into the respective publications of Professors Michael Vandenbergh and Margaret Blair.
-Endeavoring to improve his fellow students’ law school experience, he was active in student government and organizations—he served on the Hyatt Board fund to spearhead two high-profile symposia each year addressing the following current and complex legal issues:
+I received my law degree from Vanderbilt University Law School, where I earned the school’s prestigious Law & Business Certificate and produced research that was incorporated into the respective publications of Professors Michael Vandenbergh and Margaret Blair.
+Endeavoring to improve my fellow students’ law school experience, I was active in student government and organizations, and I served on the Hyatt Board fund to spearhead two high-profile symposia each year addressing the following current and complex legal issues:

 Adoptive Couple v.
 Baby Girl, 570 U.S. 637 (2013), discussing the bounds of the Indian Child Welfare Act as applied to Native American children with non-custodian Native American parents;